cstb/citygml-energy/guidelines/Guidelines_EnergyADE.md

 **Gas**

-Class of the material whose mass and heat capacity are neglectable in comparison with 'SolidMaterial'
+Class of the material whose mass and heat capacity are neglectable in comparison with `SolidMaterial`.

 <h3>Optical properties